codio/site/source/docs/boxes/index.html.md

 As soon as you create a new project, it automatically gets a back-end box provisioned that is dedicated to that project.

+**IMPORTANT** : Codio Boxes are shut down when you exit your project.
+The good news is that they start so fast you won't even notice.
+Better news, we will be introducing Always On Boxes soon.
+Please [read about sleepy Boxes](/docs/boxes/sleep) first.

 This chapter covers the features provided by Boxes

 - [How to access the Box console or terminal](/docs/boxes/terminal)